ydedwq1/Source-Asset-Viewer/README.md

 - 🔸 GLB export can be slow on complex maps
 - 🔸 No animation playback — only bind pose
 - 🔸 No lightmaps or baked lighting
+- 🔸 Only English and Russian are fully translated

 ---